tankunsheng/thedevdiaries/about.md

 ##### Systems Analyst
 Worked on ePlanner, an inter-agency Web GIS platform with map layers powered by cross agency datasets to facilitate various planning decisions and more.
 *	Gathered requirements in inter-agency discussions to understand cross domain knowledge and pain points so that a GIS solution can be designed.
-*	Performed data exploration, preparation and construction of spatial SQL queries to unlock value in spatial datasets.
+*	Performed data exploration, preparation and construction of spatial SQL queries to unlock value in spatial datasets with **PostGIS**.
-*	Developed map layers on React web app with LeafletJS, using map services served through Geoserver and Esri mapservers.
+*	Developed map layers on **React** web app with LeafletJS, using map services served through Geoserver and Esri mapservers.
 <br/><br/><br/>

 ---